ページID:7932

 ここから本文です。

-Kaii Hisashiyama Profile
+Kaii Higashiyama Profile

 Kaii Higashiyama (center), together with his father, Kosuke, and his elder brother, Kunizo.
 1913

 Near the top of Monc Blanc, Switzerland.
 A photo of his travel in Europe during his study in Germany.
-1934.
+1934

 Drafting one of his masterpieces, Twilight.